 Prefer Wine over coffee?
 Check out Windsor Essex Pelee Island County to explore one of Canada’s best wine regions.

 Toronto is a cultural hot-spot.
-It is part of being Canadian.
+Its multiculturalism is part of being Canadian.
 Through festivals, events, restaurants and as you can see, even cafés, one can experience the cultural mosaic that is Toronto.
 It is the perfect place for travellers.
-If you are in the city, exploring these cafés can be one of the best ways to spend time in Toronto.
-Each one of these cafés enjoys a unique take on a different culture.
+Exploring these best coffee shops in Toronto can be one of the greatest ways to spend your time in the city.
+Each one of these cafés enjoys a unique take on a different culture and provides some of the most delicious specialty coffee Toronto has.
 One could almost travel the world through the coffee community in Toronto.
-If you are spending time in Toronto, you should definitely check out these cafés as they are some of the best coffee shops in Toronto.
+If you are spending time in Toronto, you should definitely check out these cafés as they are some of the best Toronto coffee shops.

 Interested in learning more?
 Watch the youtube video of our day exploring some of the best coffee shops in Toronto.

-5 BEST COFFEE SHOPS IN TORONTO WITH CULTURAL COFFEE DRINKS
+5 BEST TORONTO COFFEE SHOPS WITH CULTURAL COFFEE DRINKS

 Want more from Brodie?
 Find him here!